atmajs/atma-server/readme.md

 	'(\.es6(\.map)?$)': TraceurHandler
 ```

-Handler is the first endpoint that will be looked for by the responder.
 Usually, this are the low level handlers, like 'less' preprocessor.
 But the interface ``` (Deferred + process(req, res)) ``` is same also for HttpService and HttpPage